Buy Now, Pay Later (BNPL): What it is and how it works

 BNPL and debt collection

 Another way that BNPL credit could affect your credit scores is if you don’t repay the loan and it’s turned over to a debt collection agency.
-If a collections account shows up in your credit report, it could stay there for seven years and negatively affect your credit scores.
+If a collections account shows up in your credit report, TransUnion says it will stay there for seven years and negatively affect your credit scores.

 Having BNPL loans could affect credit scores.
 But there’s more to consider about how to use BNPL loans responsibly.